AD-Papers-Material/SubsamplingMethods/README.md

 The algorithms take as input a database with a statistical unit for each row and the characteristics of interest as columns.
-In addition, a column with an unique ID for each unit is needed.
+In addition, a column with a unique ID for each unit is needed.
 Our algorithms also accept a Quality Score (![QS](https://latex.codecogs.com/png.latex?QS "QS"), cfr.
-Methods and Supplemental material S1) as additional characteristic.
+Methods and Supplementary material S1) as additional characteristic.

-The Probability and the Distance procedures require population level reference data with information for on same characteristics.
-If individual unit data is not available at the population level, simulated data can be generated given access to the joint distribution of the considered characteristics, ensuring that the simulated dataset is large enough to limit random variation.
+The Probability and Distance procedures require population level reference data with information for on same characteristics.
+If individual unit data is not available at the population level, simulated data can be generated starting from the joint distribution of the considered characteristics, ensuring that the simulated dataset is large enough to limit random variation.